 But if you still want wood, there are two ways to approach this.
 The safest answer: Never do this.
 The unconventional answer: You can do so if the conditions are right.

 Why Wood Is Not the Safest Approach

 Being underground, basements are dreary places.
-So when finishing (remodeling) their basements, homeowners often take extra-special efforts to make the space warm and comforting—more so than they might with upstairs spaces
+So when finishing (remodeling) basements, homeowners often take extra-special effort to make the space warm and comforting—more so than they might with upstairs spaces

 Brighter lighting, vivid wall colors, extra heating, and more windows all make basements feel more welcoming.
 Wood, too, transforms sterile basements into places that feel fit for human habitation.
 It's this desire for wood for comfort and familiarity that creates problems.